 A further eight weeks elapsed before the next follow-up consultation.
 For the first time child “A” made eye contact with me and even answered one question during the consultation.
 The parents told me the nursery had reported that the child was meeting all expected goals and that they were reviewing the teaching plan, as it was felt they needed to focus on areas that child “A” was enjoying, while still working to help him improve in other areas.
 The nursery staff had also said how much happier they were with Child “A’s” concentration levels and behaviour.
 Once again I recommended a continuation of the treatment and arranged to see the patient again in three months.

 At the next follow-up appointment, the parents informed me they had decided their child should be placed in a mainstream school that offered a good support network, which their local education department were happy to provide.
-Furthermore, Child “A” had now started to play computer games and was interacting more with others, although somewhat bizarrely he had also acquired an American accent.
+Furthermore, Child “A” had now started to play computer a game such as on android blackjack apps and was interacting more with others, although somewhat bizarrely he had also acquired an American accent.
 Although the parents and their family GP were at a loss to explain this phonological development, they were more concerned that child “A” had begun to have some twitching episodes.
 The parents were unsure as to the cause of these episodes but felt they were worse when the child was under pressure.
 I advised the parents to continue giving their son the Baryta carbonica but to increase the dose to twice a week when the twitching episodes occur.

 Child “A” started school and initially experienced some problems relating to fellow students and adjusting to the new routine, which resulted in problems with his concentration and behaviour.
 However, since the routine has become more settled, the twitching has reduced and Child “A” is now coping well with the demands of school.
 With this improvement the patient is now back to taking the homeopathic medicine once a week and improvements, although less dramatic, continue to be seen.